Bill Wendell: Life and career

+Wendell also appeared as a TV announcer in the movie Mr. Saturday Night, which starred Billy Crystal.

 He was David Letterman's announcer, beginning partway through the short-lived morning program The David Letterman Show in 1980.
 He continued with Letterman as the regular announcer for NBC's Late Night with David Letterman from 1982 to 1993, the entirety of the show's NBC run.
 In addition to his duties as announcer, Wendell occasionally participated in sketches, usually playing himself.
 He moved with Letterman to CBS in 1993, staying as announcer on the Late Show with David Letterman.

 Wendell retired in mid-1995, with his last episode airing on August 18.
 Following a two-week hiatus, Alan Kalter succeeded him as announcer on September 4.
 Kalter had previously replaced Wendell as announcer for the final season of To Tell the Truth in 1977–78.
 Before he announced for David Letterman's Late Night, Wendell was announcer on Tom Snyder's Tomorrow Show when Snyder moved production from Burbank, California to New York.
 Snyder's time slot was later given to Letterman, who kept Wendell as announcer.

+According to Robert Morton, producer of The Late Show, Bill "had a little flatulence problem" and would often fart openly in front of the production crew and audience.

+It was reported at the time that Wendell's departure from The Late Show was on less-than friendly terms, with Letterman refusing comment, and Wendell pointedly saying "I’m retiring from this show", as well indicating that he hadn't talked to Letterman himself in months and that the producers "haven’t said a thing to me, either."
+Regarding a counteroffer he had received from NBC at the time he moved to CBS along with Letterman, Wendell said, "There were friends I had at NBC, they’re still there.
+I felt very badly that I didn’t go with them, and stay at NBC.”

-On the June 14, 2018 episode of The Carson Podcast with guest Robert Morton (Producer of The Late Show), Morton claimed that "I fired Wendell because he was stealing water [bottled water intended for the staff].
+On the June 14, 2018, episode of The Carson Podcast, Morton claimed that "I fired Wendell because he was stealing water [bottled water intended for the staff].
 One day I see Wendell walking out with a case of water.
 When we caught him doing it a second time, we all said, 'We can't tolerate this.'
 He was a wonderful announcer and a good guy, but he was petty."

-Wendell also appeared as a TV announcer in the movie Mr. Saturday Night, which starred Billy Crystal.
-Wendell's last major job was as the original voiceover announcer in Old Navy's "fashion show" commercial campaign.
+Wendell continued to work after his retirement from Letterman's show; his last major job was as the original voiceover announcer in Old Navy's "fashion show" commercial campaign.

 Death

-Wendell died of complications from cancer in 1999 in Boca Raton, Florida.
+Wendell died of complications from cancer on April 14, 1999, in Boca Raton, Florida.